miguel-martin/ws-users-folio/README.md

 ## Setup
 First install dependencies `npm run install`

 Then `cp .env.sample .env`

 Then fill in `.env` vars with your credentials

 Then edit `package.json` and fill the `"homepage":` property (refer to next section for further details)

 ## Deployment
-This project is prepared to be deployed in a subdir (refer to [https://create-react-app.dev/docs/deployment/] for further info)
+This project is prepared to be deployed in a subdir defined by the `homepage`property in `package.json`file (refer to [https://create-react-app.dev/docs/deployment/] for further details)

 Since it may show some personal data, it is a good idea to protect unwanted access to it.
 To setup your `BasicAuth` refer to [https://httpd.apache.org/docs/2.4/es/howto/auth.html]